CIO New Zealand officially opens the 2019 CIO50, which recognises the most transformative and disruptive CIOs, CDOs and CTOs in the country.

 The 2018 winner in this category is the Ministry of Business, Innovation and Employment, represented by CIO Ralph Chivers, for the 111 Emergency Caller Location Information service.

-The CIO50 report and those awarded will be celebrated at a breakfast forum in Auckland on March 26, and in Wellington on March 27, 2019.
+The CIO50 report and those awarded will be celebrated at a breakfast forum at The Hilton in Auckland on March 27, and at the Te Papa in Wellington on March 28, 2019.

 Nominees can answer the questions and send the nomination forms directly via email to CIO New Zealand editor Divina Paredes (email@example.com).